bkutt-panw/IUPG_MNIST_Demo/README.md

 ## Analyzing results

-The script `analyze_scores.py` will enable you to analyze the true positive rate at specified maximum false-positive rates.
-This is called the False-Positive Sensitive Recall (FPSRC).
+The script `analyze_scores.py` will enable you to analyze the non-noise error (one minus the accuracy over all non-noise classes) at specified maximum false-positive rates.
+In this case, a false-positive is defined as a noise sample being classified as any non-noise class.
+Accordinly, this will be uninformative if your test set does not contain noise.
 An example call is shown below.

 ```
 python3 analyze_scores.py --pred_fps predictions/val_predictions predictions/test_predictions --labels "Validation_Performance,Test_Performance" --ref_fprs 0.01,0.001,0.0001
 ```

-In the above example, we are calculating the FPSRC on both the validation and test set at the 1%, 0.1%, and 0.01% FPR levels.
+In the above example, we are calculating the non-noise error on both the validation and test set at the 1%, 0.1%, and 0.01% FPR levels.

 ## License